 - Was the content relevant to your role?

-- What the content delivered at the right pace?
+- What content was delivered at the right pace?

 - Was the programme delivered at the right level?